singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 E.g. as I'm demonstrating this on Ubuntu, I will download the *linux.zip* file.

 Once the download is done, unpack the netlify-git-api executable and place it in your PATH.
-The methods for doing this are numerous and differ slightly depending on your operating system, but we used the following commands in Ubuntu, after using the GUI to unpack the file into our download folder and opening a terminal window (or the Command Prompt in a Microsoft OS):
+The methods for doing this are numerous and differ slightly depending on your operating system and can usually be done easily through the graphical user interface.

+We used the following commands in a terminal window (the Command Prompt in a Microsoft OS):
 ```
+$ cd 'downloads'
+$ unzip linux.zip
-$ cd 'my-downloads'
+$ cd linux
 $ sudo mv netlify-git-api '/usr/local/bin'
 ```
-First we cd into the downloads folder (since this is were we unpacked the file to) and next we move the netlify-git-api executable to a folder that is in the PATH, so that it can be invoked easily from the terminal.
+On the first line we start by entering the downloads folder and on the second line we unzip the downloaded package.
+We then cd into the unpacked linux directory on the third line and finally we move the netlify-git-api executable to a folder that is in the PATH, so that it can be invoked easily from the terminal.

 If you're unsure of where to move the file, you can run the following command to see which directories are in the PATH on your computer:
 ```